 As a Kiwi company, our customers expect us to give back to local neighbourhoods, to support the things that matter locally and to make a positive contribution right across New Zealand.

-So this year, every Z station gave away $5,000 to neighbourhood groups which help people who need it.
+So this year, every Z station is again giving away another $5,000 to neighbourhood groups which help people who need it.
 That’s more than $1 million across the country to do Good in the Hood!

 Good in the Hood is the ultimate in keeping it local.
-So instead of someone in head office deciding who to support, Z’s people on the ground choose the groups for their station to get behind.
+Instead of someone in head office deciding who our stations support, Z’s people on the ground choose the groups they’d like to get behind.

-For those of you good with maths, you’ll have spotted that there’s an extra $1,000 per Z station to be given away.
-The local retailers who operate each Z Station will use this to support other causes throughout the year – so that we can make the good go a bit further.
+For those of you good with maths, you might be a tad confused about why we’ve, so far, only talked about $4,000 of the $5,000 per Z station.
+Let’s clear that up for you!
+The local retailer who operates each Z Station uses this remaining $1,000 to support other neighbourhood groups or initiatives throughout the year – so that we can make the good go a bit further.

 $4,000 per station will be divided amongst the four successful groups, according to the number of customer votes they receive.